Marllon-Freitas/MAGE2D/README.md

 - **Graphics**: Initialize and use Direct3D for rendering.
 - **Game Loop**: A real-time loop to handle game updates and rendering.
 - **Input Handling**: Basic keyboard and mouse input handling.
+- **Timer: High-resolution timer for precise time measurements and controlling the frame update rate (FPS).

 ## Project Structure